GNOME/pygobject/docs/getting_started.rst

 |windows-logo| :ref:`Windows <windows-getting-started>` |macosx-logo| :ref:`macOS <macosx-getting-started>`  |opensuse-logo| :ref:`openSUSE <opensuse-getting-started>`
 ======================================================= ==================================================== ==========================================================

-After running the example application have a look at the "`Python GTK+ 3 Tutorial <https://python-gtk-3-tutorial.readthedocs.io>`__" for more examples on how to create GTK+ apps and the "`PyGObject API Reference
+After running the example application have a look at the "`Python GTK 3 Tutorial <https://python-gtk-3-tutorial.readthedocs.io>`__" for more examples on how to create GTK apps and the "`PyGObject API Reference
 <https://lazka.github.io/pgi-docs>`__" for API documentation for all supported
 libraries.